0xDarkSeidBull/republic-ai-validator/README.md

 > **State Sync Disabled → Normal P2P Sync Enabled**

-Normal P2P sync is slower, but **completely stable** and does not crash.
+Normal P2P sync is slower, but **fully stable** and does not crash.

 ---